repied/paliers/README.md

 # Paliers

+## Better app available ; "Tables"
+[Tables](https://github.com/repied/tables) is an easy to use and mobile friendly app implementing the same algo.
+It's more recent, more accurate and more tested.

+## Paliers

 `paliers` is a client-side tool to compute and display scuba diving desaturation plans.
 It's built with HTML, CSS, and TypeScript, and requires no server-side components.

 <div style="text-align: center;">